-Student loan consolidation is when you group multiple student loans into a single loan.
-This process could help you simplify your payment schedule and could even save you money on interest, based on the type of loan you take out.
+Student loan consolidation involves grouping multiple student loans into a single loan.
+This process could help you simplify your payment schedule and save you money on interest, based on the type of loan you take out.
 Both federal student loans and private student loans could qualify for student loan consolidation, but your options will depend on who you borrowed the money from.

 In addition to student loan consolidation, many private lenders also offer student loan refinancing.
 Refinancing involves taking on a new loan to pay off your current student loans.